 Sex and Heart

 In Tantra our sexual life force energy, combined with our heart energy make the experience a spiritual experience, and a vehicle for awakening if that is your reason for coming.
 When sex and love meet in meditation you become divine, and you can start rising in love, elevating yourself into a higher level of consciousness.
 In this way tantric practitioners can see each other as god and goddess.
 The archetypal embodiment of the divine feminine and masculine principles.

 “Sex–never repress it!
 Never be against it.
 Rather go deep into it with great clarity, with great love.
 Go like an explorer…Sex I just the beginning, not the end.
 But if you miss the beginning you will miss the end also,” says Osho.

 Directed sexual energy has the power to manifest things that we want in the physical world.
 This is also known as sex magic.
 It is very powerful and this is another reason the churches denigrate sexuality.
 They don’t want us to become too powerful or have a direct personal connection to God.

 Tantra is not goal orientated.
-It’s not all about the orgasm it’s about being present to each moment – so sex becomes a meditation.
+Unlike conventional sex, it’s not all about the orgasm it’s about being present to each moment – so sex becomes a meditation.
 While orgasms may happen with or without ejaculation, Tantrikas enjoy the sensations at every stage of lovemaking.
 Avoiding friction in sex means the lingham is more sensitive.
-Being present, they experience the exquisite feelings of love and intimacy surpass the experience of a quick orgasm, depletion, retreat and sleep habit many people get into.
+Being present, they experience the exquisite feelings of love and intimacy that far surpass the experience of a quick orgasm, depletion, retreat and sleep habit many people get into.
 And riding on the waves of orgasmic energy throughout the whole body is a much longer lasting satisfying experience.
 So lovemaking can last for hours.